What is burning season?

 What’s the best way to deal with it?

 - Purchase a pack of 3M N.95 masks and wear them when you’re walking or riding around town.
 N.95 masks should filter out at least 95% of the dangerous chemicals you can inhale.
-I purchased mine from Lazada, which is basically Thai Amazon, and I got a pack of 20 masks for 570 baht ($18 USD).
-At first I stopped at a pharmacy to pick some up, and they said they were out of stock.
-Within two or three days they were selling them as an entire box, two masks for 120 baht, and even one mask for 70 baht.
+I purchased mine from Lazada, which is basically Thai Amazon, and I got a pack of 20 masks for 570 baht (USD 18).
+At first, I stopped at a pharmacy to pick some up, and they said they were out of stock.
+Within two or three days, they were selling them as an entire box, two masks for 120 baht, and even one mask for 70 baht.

-- Most people who know me know that I have pretty bad asthma, so I bought an Omron Compressor NE-C28 nebulizer from Lazada for 2000 baht ($60 USD) just in case the air got to be too much to handle.
-The medicine for the nebulizer only costs 400 baht ($12 USD) for a pack of 20 liquid capsules, which makes it a great investment.
+- Most people who know me know that I have pretty bad asthma, so I bought an Omron Compressor NE-C28 nebulizer from Lazada for 2000 baht (USD 60) just in case the air got to be too much to handle.
+The medicine for the nebulizer only costs 400 baht (USD 12) for a pack of 20 liquid capsules, which makes it an excellent investment.

 - Buy an air purifier to keep the air in your room even more breathable than usual, and don’t forget to change the filter!

-- Stay indoors or just get out of the north completely.
+- Stay indoors or just get out of the north altogether.
 While I do think that’s dramatic, I’ve seen westerners do it with the swiftness.

 So far this year, many have said it’s the worst burning season in a while, but it doesn’t feel that bad to me.
 I have experienced dry eyes when riding around town, but I haven’t had any asthma attacks or shortness of breath when I’ve forgotten to wear a mask out.
 Though, I am a teacher, so I spend most of my days indoors with the air-con on.
-As for backpackers and leisurely travelers I would definitely recommend wearing masks for sightseeing, but I wouldn’t let burning season completely deter you from visiting the area during the time period.
+As for backpackers and leisurely travelers, I would definitely recommend wearing masks for sightseeing, but I wouldn’t let burning season ultimately deter you from visiting the area during the time.